btcopenstamp/stamps_sdk/docs/src20utxospecs.md

 }
 ```

-#### Detach (Pending Consideration)
+#### Detach

-1. Detaches all assets from all inputs, transferring them to the account model at the first non-OP_RETURN output address.
-If no non-OP_RETURN output exists, the assets will either be destroyed, or the transaction will be invalid.
+Detaches all assets from inputs, transferring them to the account model associated with the first non-OP_RETURN output.
+If no valid output exists, the assets are either destroyed or returned to the originating accounts (TBD).

 ```xml
 {